JoeyEdmo/185FinalProject/README.md

 # File format

-The current output file format is a png of a graph.
-In the future there should be more than 1.
+The current input is a fastq formatted DNA file.
+The current output file format is several pngs of a graphs.

 # Contributors